BobGlicksman/Garage_Door_Controller/README.md

 https://github.com/TeamPracticalProjects/Wireless_IO_Board

 Garage door control and status is accessible over the Internet so that the door can be controlled from anywhere that the smartphone has Internet access.
-No modifiactions are made to the garage door opener mechanism itself.
+No modifications are made to the garage door opener mechanism itself.

 ## Garage Door Activation.
 Activation (opening and closing) of the garage door is via one of the original system's remote door controls.
-The normally open relay contacts on the Wireless I/O board are wired across the pushbutton on the original door controller to activate the garage door opener as if the button on the remote was pressed.
-The Wireless I/O Board as an on-board 3.3 volt power regulator that can be used to replace the battery on the garage door opener.
+The normally open relay contacts on the Wireless I/O board are wired across the pushbutton on the original door controller to activate the garage door opener as if the button on the remote was manually pressed.
+The Wireless I/O Board has an on-board 3.3 volt power regulator that can be used to replace the battery on the garage door opener.

 ## Garage Door Status.
-The status of the garage door (open or closed) is determined by an ultrasonic distance sensor that is mounted so as to read out the distance to where the garage door opens.
-The sensor location is closen whre the distace to a closed garage door is significantly different from the distance to an open garage door (e.g. in the rafters above the door track).
+The status of the garage door (open or closed) is determined by an ultrasonic distance sensor that is mounted to read out the distance to where the garage door opens.
+The sensor location is closen where the distance to a closed garage door is significantly different from the distance to an open garage door (e.g. in the rafters above the door track).

 ## Cautions.